barrelstrength/sprout-docs/docs/README.md

+---
+date: 2018-06-25
+description: The Sprout Business Suite is a premium suite of plugins designed for businesses who want to use Craft CMS as the core of their content management and digital marketing workflows.
+---

 # Introduction

 The Sprout Business Suite is a premium suite of plugins designed for businesses who want to use Craft CMS as the core of their content management and digital marketing workflows.